-In response to the recognized need for long-term support for Families of the Fallen, we have increasingly directed our focus towards those families whose loved one answered the call after September 11th and paid the ultimate sacrifice.
-Important healing has been found by bringing together Tuesday's Children family members with Gold Star families.
-Tuesday's Children has made significant progress in establishing ourselves in the military community and is proud to serve the families of our fallen servicemen and women.
+I am proud to take the role as Chairman of the Board as we increasingly direct our focus towards those families whose loved one answered the call after September 11th and paid the ultimate sacrifice.
+Tuesday's Children has made significant progress in establishing itself in the military community and is proud to serve the families of our fallen servicemen and women.

-Our peacebuilding initiative, Project COMMON BOND, has now united more than 500 young adults from 21 countries, receiving national news coverage year after year.
-Our program for international chaperones encourages leaders around the globe to take our lessons learned in the 14 years after September 11th, and to utilize our model for long-term healing in their own communities.
+Our peacebuilding initiative, Project COMMON BOND, has now united more than 500 young adults from 25 countries, receiving national news coverage year after year.
+Our program for international chaperones encourages leaders around the globe to take our lessons learned in the 15 years after September 11th, and to utilize our model for long-term healing when they return to their own communities.

-Tuesday's Children's expertise is also exemplified through our partnership with the Resiliency Center of Newtown, which has implemented our distinguished long-term healing model and will soon become a stand-alone organization.

-Fourteen years after the tragic events of Tuesday, September 11, 2001, some of the youngest children impacted are only 13 years old and still need our help.
-With the increase in global conflict, from the Middle East to Eastern Europe, the need for our work around the world will continue to grow.
+Tuesday's Children's expertise was also exemplified through our partnership with the Resiliency Center of Newtown, which has implemented our distinguished Long-Term Healing Model and is now a stand-alone organization.
+Within the next year, our model will be available on a digital platform for communities around the world who can benefit from our experience.
+We still have much to do.
+Some of the youngest children impacted by September 11th are only 14 years old and still need our help.
+Some 33,000 responders and survivors now have illnesses linked to exposure at Ground Zero and are losing their lives every day.
+With the increase in global conflict around the world, the need for our work will continue to grow.

+We made a long-term commitment to all those affected by terrorism and traumatic loss to help their families toward resilience.
 Thank you for continuing to help us honor those left behind by standing up for them this year and supporting our vital resilience-building programs.
-Your dedication, generosity, and continued support for the work of Tuesday's Children indicate that we are all here to Keep the Promise we made 14 years ago.
+Your dedication, generosity, and your continued support for the work of Tuesday's Children indicates that we are all here to Keep the Promise and never forget.